Quantum Programming Without the Quantum Physics: Related Works

 \section{Related Works}

 Apart from Aaronson \cite{Aaronson2004QuantumMechanicsIsland,Aaronson2013QuantumComputingDemocritus} and Mu and Bird \cite{MuBird2001FunctionalQuantumProgramming} mentioned in the introduction, the view of quantum computation as non-deterministic transitions weighted by possibly-negative probabilities features prominently in the textbook proof of $\text{BQP} \subseteq \text{PSPACE}$.
 The idea that negative probabilities is the essence of quantum computing goes all the way back to the foundation of the field: Feynman identifies them as the primary feature of quantum processes that cannot be efficiently simulated on classical computers \cite{Feynman1982SimulatingPhysicsComputers}.
-The universality of Hadamard and classical gates \cite{Aharonov2003SimpleProofToffoli} can be seen as another vindication of the primacy of negative probabilities.
-So the view that quantum computing is characterized by negative probability is quite pervasive, but few have tried to distill a programming paradigm out of it.
+The computational universality of real-amplitude gates \cite{Aharonov2003SimpleProofToffoli} can be seen as another vindication of the primacy of negative probabilities.
+So the idea that quantum computing is characterized by negative probability is quite pervasive, but few have tried to distill a programming paradigm based on it.